lwade/euca-wiki/Monitoring.md

 * DRBD sync & role (status)
 * Walrus logs indicate "Peer is primary and I am supposed to be master!
 Unable to proceed!"
+* Check TCP port 8773 is listening

 **Cluster Controller**
 * Do the NODES in the a HA CC setup match for paired CCs
 * CC/NC rampart package versions do not match
 * CC logs indicate errors communicating with an NC
 * Network tomography (partition detection; routing/switching check)
+* Check TCP port 8774 is listening

 **Storage Controller**
 * Local cache